-Figure 4.7.: Evolution of the distribution of ΔE (only background) throughout the training for three DNN examples: without DisCo, with DisCo but $\lambda = 1$ and with DisCo and $\lambda = 1.8$ (in that order).
+Figure 4.7.: Evolution of the distribution of $\Delta E$ (only background) throughout the training for three DNN examples: without DisCo, with DisCo but $\lambda=1$ and with DisCo and $\lambda=1.8$ (in that order).
 The remaining hyperparameters are the preliminary hyperparameters as listed in table 2.1.

 Coincidence of dCorr Increase and Sculpting Further also the coincidence of start of sculpting and an (expected) increase of dCorr was verified.
-For this a DNN was trained with three different batch sizes (16384, 2048, and 512 events per batch), as if the batches are too small the distance correlation is expected to not be sufficiently representative of the whole training sample anymore.
+For this a DNN was trained with three different batch sizes (16 384, 2048, and 512 events per batch), as if the batches are too small the distance correlation is expected to not be sufficiently representative of the whole training sample anymore.
 The resulting training histories are shown in fig. 4.8.
-The hyperparameters besides batch size and λ were the preliminary hyperparameters from table 4.3. λ was again set to 1 to reduce training times until sculpting starts.
+The hyperparameters besides batch size and $\lambda$ were the preliminary hyperparameters from table 4.3. $\lambda$ was again set to 1 to reduce training times until sculpting starts.
 As the value of dCorr does fluctuate between steps to an extend where it can be hard to resolve the overall trend from the plots, the average over 100 steps each is also drawn (in red).
 For the smallest batch size any trend of dCorr appears to get lost in the fluctuations.
 For the larger batch sizes a clear trend is visible.
 The increase of dCorr around the epochs where sculpting begins is for both cases approximately 0.0006.
-Thus the quantification of the degree of sculpting by means of dCorr appears to be approximately independent of the sample size used for computation of
+Thus the quantification of the degree of sculpting by means of dCorr appears to be approximately independent of the sample size used for computation of dCorr.

-14Here one could attempt to decrease λ over the course of the training, which however was not further pursued here. dCorr.
 This of course only holds as long as the overall trend is not overwhelmed by the fluctuations. dCorr can be seen to be biased by an amount depending on the sample size, as expected.
-As already mentioned above, the bias is an artifact of the used estimator for dCorr and scales with $\frac{1}{n}$, where n is the size of the sample (here a batch).
+As already mentioned above, the bias is an artifact of the used estimator for dCorr and scales with $\frac{1}{n}$ , where n is the size of the sample (here a batch).